a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/kubernetes/what the fuck is k8s.md

 # first what is a container

-jail is a container but container is not a jail when you package an application with all its dependency or the requirnments needed by that application so it is contained and immutable
+jail is a container but container is not a jail when you package an application with all its dependency or the requirements needed by that application so it is contained and immutable

+so mean we take the stack of the project and its run time requirements and bundle them together and handover to the someone so they run that easily

 # k8s ka use kaise hota hai

 1. **Har tarah ke workload ke liye open**